meffie/virt-lab/README.md

 | ubuntu1604      | Ubuntu 16.04 LTS (Xenial Xerus)     | ubuntu   |
 | ubuntu1804      | Ubuntu 18.04 LTS (Bionic Beaver)    | ubuntu   |

+# Playbooks

+See the [playbooks](playbooks/README.md) for information on how to run one or more Ansible playbooks on the set of newly created guests.

 # Examples